 National Ambassador for Young People's Literature

-National Ambassador for Young People’s Literature Gene Luen Yang is the fifth writer to hold this position, which is co-sponsored by the Library of Congress, the Children’s Book Council and the Every Child a Reader foundation.
-He was born and raised in California and is the son of Chinese immigrants.
-Yang’s theme is “Reading Without Walls.”
+National Ambassador for Young People’s Literature Jacqueline Woodson is the sixth writer to hold this position, which is co-sponsored by the Library of Congress, the Children’s Book Council and the Every Child a Reader foundation.
+Her theme is “Reading = Hope × Change (What’s Your Equation?)”

 The National Book Festival is the Library's annual celebration of books and reading.
 Authors from across the country entertain participants with insights into their work.